-Intravenous (IV) Cytoxan can also be used as part of the stem cell harvesting process in combination with colony stimulating factors.
+A Cytoxan infusion, or intravenous (IV) Cytoxan, can also be used as part of the stem cell harvesting process in combination with colony stimulating factors.

-Side effects of Cytoxan depend on how you receive it and at what dose.
+Cytoxnan side effects depend on how you receive it and at what dose.
 Oral Cytoxan is generally well tolerated, but can lower the blood counts.
 Because Cytoxan can irritate the bladder, patients should drink at least 2-3 quarts of water every 24 hours, unless instructed otherwise.

 The most common side effects of IV Cytoxan include: